blynkkk/docs/platform-overview/products.md

 1. Device claiming and Wi-Fi provisioning \(bringing device online and authenticating them with a certain user\)
 2. Connectivity management \(WiFi, Cellular, Ethernet\)
 3. Data transfer between the device and cloud
-4. API to work with specific Blynk.app and Blynk.cloud features
+4. API to work with specific Blynk.Apps and Blynk.cloud features
 5. Over-the-air firmware updates \(for selected hardware models\)

 Full documentation on Blynk.Edgent is [here](../blynk.edgent/overview.md)